Skip to content

 The Medicaid Tribal Health Improvement Program, or “THIP,” was created in 2017 by the Montana Department of Public Health and Human Services.
 It provides tribal health departments with an innovative solution for developing and sustaining programs that target disease prevention by promoting the health and wellness of their members.

 Since the program became available, our staff have organized and hosted regular convenings of the THIP Directors – tribal staff tasked with THIP implementation – and, when requested by a tribe, we have provided technical assistance tailored to each tribe’s projects.
-These projects include:
+In 2023, our support focused on helping tribes respond to the changes the Centers for Medicare & Medicaid Services (CMS) proposed to the program regarding future offerings and revenue.

 Contact